2nikol2/EE64/README.md

 Before each game begins there are the count start from 5 to 0.
 After each game ends there are freeze of screen for about 10 sec, to show ending position and then next game starts.
 Game 2: Fischer forfeits.

+P.S.

+On top all reasons to use screen savers, it can help to conceal sensitive information left( accidentally ) on the screen.